 Best Cafes and Restaurants in Iznajar, Spain

 The southern region of Spain has numerous culinary delicacies typical of the region.
 Even though many of them heavily focus on meats, there are also plenty of delicious veggie options on the menus.
-From Spanish stews to different tapas, there’s lots of food to try when visiting Andalusia.
-A few cafes and restaurants in the village that we really liked were:

 - Meson Abuela Maria